boomcamp/WP-addressbook-plugin/README.md

 <?php

 /**
- * You need to use this starte class
+ * You need to use this starter class
  */

 class Connection